gallenc/solent2Public/session6/simple-springmvc/README.md

 Start by opening the [webExercise1-springmvc](../simple-springmvc/webExercise1-springmvc ) project in netbeans and run the web module.

 You should be able to open the simple application at http://localhost:8080/webExercise1/jspexample3d.jsp

+(Note that a problem which can occur is that tomcat or your browser cashes the old index.html file which may not have the correct links.
+If this happens you will get a 404 not found error if you try to open the app from the index page.
+Use the link above).

 This is the answer to Session2/Exercise 3: Add a 'Modify User' action.
 Where we asked you to add a 'Modify User' action which allows you to edit user attributes in a new page.